davidmarquis/grails-lesscss/README.markdown

 # LESS plug-in for Grails

 This plug-in adds support for LESS CSS pre-processor to Grails.
+Contrarily to some [previous attempt](http://johnnywey.wordpress.com/2010/03/02/grails-less-css-plugin/) at integrating LESS with Grails, this plug-in does not need a full JRuby stack to work.
+This is made possible due to the latest
+'less.js' full javascript rewrite of LESS.

 It has the following features: